 1. Creative Black Womxn to Watch Scholarship

-The Creative Black Womxn to Watch Scholarship from WONGDOODY is open to Black female or womxn students, which includes cisgender, transgender, nonbinary, queer, genderqueer, genderfluid, and transitioning Black women.
+The Creative Black Womxn to Watch Scholarship from WONGDOODY is open to Black women, which includes cisgender, transgender, nonbinary, queer, genderqueer, genderfluid, and transitioning Black women.
 Students must be currently enrolled at a US college or university and have completed at least their sophomore year of undergraduate studies or their first year of portfolio or graduate school.
 Students must also be pursuing a creative-focused career in design, marketing, or advertising to win the award of $5,000.
 The deadline is November 13.

 2. Out To Protect Scholarship